capensis/canopsis/doc/developper-guide/middleware/index.rst

       Register the middleware class ``cls`` with input ``protocol`` and ``data_type``.

+   .. staticmethod:: resolve_middleware(protocol, data_type=None)

+      Get a reference to a middleware class registered by a protocol and a data_scope.

+      :param protocol: protocol name
+      :type protocol: str

+      :param data_type: data type name
+      :type data_type: str

+      :return: Middleware type
+      :rtype: type

+      :raise: Middleware.Error if no middleware is registered related to input protocol and data_type.

+   .. staticmethod:: resolve_middleware_by_uri(uri)

+      Get a reference to a middleware class corresponding to input uri.

+      :param uri: the uri may contains a protocol of type 'protocol' or 'protocol-data_type'.
+      :type uri: str

+      :return: Middleware type
+      :rtype: type

+      :raise: Middleware.Error if the uri is not reliable to a registered middleware.

+   .. staticmethod:: get_middleware(protocol, data_type=None, *args, **kwargs)

+      Instantiate the right middleware related to input protocol, data_type and specific parameters (in args and kwargs).

+      :param protocol: protocol name
+      :type protocol: str

+      :param data_type: data type name
+      :type data_type: str

+      :param args: list of args given to the middleware to instantiate.
+      :param kwargs: kwargs given to the middleware to instantiate.

+      :return: Middleware
+      :rtype: Middleware

+      :raise: Middleware.Error if no middleware is registered related to input protocol and data_type.

-   .. staticmethod:: resolve_middleware(uri, *args, **kwargs)
+   .. staticmethod:: get_middleware_by_uri(uri, *args, **kwargs)

       Instantiate the right middleware related to input uri.

       :param uri: the uri may contains a protocol of type 'protocol' or 'protocol-data_type'.
       :type uri: str

       :param args: list of args given to the middleware to instantiate.